 Action Groups enable farmers, rural professionals and the sector to adapt to changes in government regulations, help farmers to better tell their stories and meet the changing views of consumers and the wider public.

-Farm businesses committed to an Action Group can expect:
+Farm businesses committed to an Action Group had:

 - A professionally-facilitated, results-focused small group supporting their business through change.